uilab-kaist/cs475-mlnlp-fall-2023/project.md

 ## Teams
 This is a team-based project.
-Please form teams of 4 people per group.
+Please form teams of three or four people per group.

 ## Project Grading (50% of Course Grade)